 In addition, hundreds of questions and answers, case studies, and promising practices can be found in the searchable Employment Office Knowledge Base.

-The following national resources are rich with information about working with people with disabilities.
+Additionally, the following national resources are rich with information about working with people with disabilities.

 AHEAD (Association on Higher Education and Disability)